 2. Replace the blade if it is badly chipped, bent, noticeably out of balance or has cracks or notch in either tip.
-See Figure 4.1.
+See Figure 4.1 & 4.2.
 Replace with new blade.

-DO NOT use a cutting blade that shows signs of excessive wear or damage.
-Refer to Section "MOWER BLADE REPLACEMENT" for proper blade inspection and service procedures.
+Never use a cutting blade that shows signs of excessive wear or damage.
+Refer to Section on MOWER BLADE REPAIR/REPLACEMENT for proper blade inspection and service procedures.

-4.1.2.
+4.1.3.
 BLADE SHARPENING